abhinavjain03/Courseera/README.md

-# Courseera Notes Repository
+# Coursera Notes Repository
-This is a repository that contains notes for variety of courses on Courseera.
+This is a repository that contains notes for variety of courses on Coursera.
 This can help anyone who is looking for digital notes for these courses for reference or quick revision.

 *Note*: The courses in emphasised font are in progress.